Divorce Committed to Protecting Your Interests

 Order of Dissolution

-If the parties are able to negotiate their own resolution to all of the issues, their lawyers will draft the order of dissolution and submit it to the court.
 If the Order of Dissolution complies with legal requirements and both parties entered into it knowingly and willingly and can attest to it, then the judge approves it.

 How Much Does a Divorce Cost in California?

-While the fees associated with your divorce will vary greatly depending on whether your case is contested or uncontested, the filing fees will remain the same.
 Once you file for divorce at your local court, the fee is generally $435.
 If the respondent decides to file a response, then he or she must also pay the filing fee.
 Those who cannot afford this fee may apply for a waiver.

 Do You Need a Lawyer to File for Divorce in California?

+No law in California requires that you retain legal representation upon filing for divorce.
 However, if you do hire an attorney, there are several unique benefits in doing so:

-• Hidden assets - it's not uncommon for spouses to hide assets if they know a divorce is coming.
+• Hidden assets: It's not uncommon for spouses to hide assets if they know a divorce is coming.
 An experienced lawyer can help uncover these so that your future is protected.

 Representing clients throughout the area, one of our lead lawyers is a board-certified family law specialist.
 Our firm handles all aspects of divorces in California, including legal separation and dissolution of marriage, property settlements, child custody and visitation arrangements, as well as child support and spousal support issues.